Proofs¶

 We define here how to build an occurrence formula that will be

 reused in several tactics description.
-For any name n
+For any name n, any term

 allowed pattern of pats: